likepvc/isotopesoap/docs/grooved.rst

 Whether to enable verbose output. (optional)

-In addition to these options, g
+In addition to these options, grooved will accept any option supported